When you study the data you discover more than meets the eye. Data Analytics is the bridge between technology, data science and strategy.

 Professor Agbinya is the author of a number of textbooks on networks and wireless communication.
 There’s no better person to learn from.
 His research includes inductive communication systems, big data analytics, wireless power transfer and the Internet of Things.
 He leads the Engineering and IT Schools at MIT.

-Johnson’s previous experience includes lecturing at University of Technology Sydney, and senior research roles at Vodafone Australia and CSIRO Telecommunications developing speech recognition software for mobile phones.
+His previous experience includes lecturing at the University of Technology Sydney, and senior research roles at Vodafone Australia and CSIRO Telecommunications developing speech recognition software for mobile phones.

 When you study a Master of Data Analytics, you’ll make friends and industry connections that last a lifetime.
 Our welcoming student support team will help you start your career on the right foot and stay in touch as your career progresses.
 Our alumni network is active and encouraging.